Archimedean zeta functions, singularities, and Hodge theory: Introduction

 The key ingredient is the following fundamental fact about polarized Hodge modules.

 \begin{thm}[Theorem \ref{thm:lowest piece is positive}] Let $\mc{M}$ be a complex polarized Hodge module on a complex manifold $X$.
-Then the integral of the polarization is either positive or negative definite on the lowest piece of the Hodge filtration in $\mc{M}$. \end{thm} Theorem \ref{thm:intro lowest piece is positive} is something of a folklore result, which is known to some experts (see \cite[Proposition 4.7]{DV22} for a special case).
-We have included a full proof, however, since the result is crucial in our work and is of independent interest.
+Then the integral of the polarization is either positive or negative definite on the lowest piece of the Hodge filtration in $\mc{M}$. \end{thm} A special case of this theorem has been proved in \cite[Proposition 4.7]{DV22}.

 As a historical aside, we remark that the theory of polarizations on complex Hodge modules, which follows \cite{Sabbah05}, itself builds on ideas of Barlet and Maire \cite{Barletmellintransform} on poles of zeta functions, see \cite[Page 7]{Sabbah05}.